lantanagroup/safr-content-ig/input/pagecontent/specification.md

 Before reading this formal specification, implementers should first familiarize themselves with two other key portions of the specification:

-* The [National Healthcare Safety Network (NHSN) Digital Quality Measure (dQM) Reporting Implementation Guide](https://build.fhir.org/ig/HL7/nhsn-dqm/index.html) HL7 Standard (currently under development) provides the baseline measure submission requirements and guidance that this guide builds from.
+* The [National Healthcare Safety Network (NHSN) Digital Quality Measure (dQM) Reporting Implementation Guide](https://hl7.org/fhir/us/nhsn-dqm/) HL7 Standard provides the baseline measure submission requirements and guidance that this guide builds from.
 * The [Use Cases](use_cases.html) page provides about the measure and reporting use cases this IG covers.

 ### Conventions

-This Implementation Guide (IG) uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:
+This IG uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:

 * **SHALL** indicates requirements that must be met to be conformant with the specification.